 Ann Hirsch works in a diverse range of materials, from clay, resin and wood to bronze.
 Her work, both static and mobile, explores the merging of her formal figurative training with contemporary approaches and new materials.

-Ann earned a B.A. in Art History at Barnard College, a Master’s degree from N.Y.U. and an MFA from New York Academy of Art.
-She is the recipient of grants from the Mellon Trust of New England and the Prince of Wales Foundation.
-Ann was recently awarded commissions for public artworks at Boston’s City Hall Plaza for the Bill Russell Legacy Project and Patriot Plaza at Sarasota National Cemetery in Florida.
+Hirsch earned a BA in Art History at Barnard College, a Master’s degree from NYU and an MFA from the New York Academy of Art.
+She is the recipient of grants from the Mellon Trust of New England and the Prince of Wales Foundation and was recently awarded commissions for public artworks at Boston’s City Hall Plaza for the Bill Russell Legacy Project and Patriot Plaza at Sarasota National Cemetery in Florida.

 - MFA, New York Academy of Art